TobyCarslake/Project-3-Arcade-Game/README.md

 ## Introduction

 You are the boy, you are on the grass.
 Your goal is to cross the road and reach the river without getting squashed by a bug.
-The bugs stay on the road
+The bugs stay on the road and move at different speeds.

 ## How to play